sambuccid/hulipaa/users_and_roadmap.md

 I want to have clear instruction about the library
 So that I can decide if to use it, and know how to use it
 - also fix the formatting of markdowns, by adding to emtpy spaces at the end of the line to force a linebreak
+- add section where to explain common errors
+  - including the errors the are shown in the results themselfes and how to fix them

 ### fix packages vulnerabilities
 Check vulnerabilities from packages and use version of the packages that are not affected